 Those of us who continue to work from home should also consider installing a functional and ergonomic workstation to reinforce good posture.
 Again, it is all too easy to slouch in comfortable home furniture which is not necessarily designed for work purposes.
 When seated, our shoulders should be over our hips, and ears over our shoulders.
 Computer screens should be at eye level and you can also try mixing it up with standing and incorporating more movement.
 Phone calls and certain other tasks present an opportunity to find relief from a seated position.

 We also highly recommend incorporating a couple of short stretching exercises into your day.
 For example, a five-minute window before logging on and after logging off to bookend your day.
-With consistency this new routine will bring huge residual benefits.
+With consistency, this new routine will bring huge residual benefits.
 It’s especially important to focus on stretching your back and decompressing your spine, which can become very stiff and achy following long seated periods.

 There are further measures which can be introduced before bed.
-A simple deep breathing exercise is one of the most effective ways to simulate the vagus nerve, which controls the body’s parasympathetic nervous system.
+A simple deep breathing exercise is one of the most effective ways to stimulate the vagus nerve, which controls the body’s parasympathetic nervous system.
 Close your eyes, suction your tongue to the roof of your mouth, and breathe in and out through your nose.
 The 4-7-8 pattern is recommended – breathing in for 4 seconds, holding for 7 seconds and breathing out for 8 seconds.
 Repeat this cycle between 4 and 8 times.
-The parasympathetic nervous system engages the body’s rest and digest mechanism, slowing the heart rate, lowering blood pressure, allowing for more restful, restorative sleep.
+The parasympathetic nervous system engages the body’s rest and digestion mechanism, slowing the heart rate, lowering blood pressure, and allowing for more restful, restorative sleep.
 The more relaxed your body, the more likely you are to wake up with less tension in the jaw.
 That means less grinding at night.

 While we advise everyone to be especially mindful of oral health during this period, we strongly encourage people to maintain six-monthly check-ups.
-Those who may detect specific issues with tooth sensitivity or tooth fractures should seek professional guidance at the earliest convenience.
+Those who may detect specific issues with tooth sensitivity or tooth fractures should seek professional guidance at their earliest convenience.